EchoStone1101/echostone1101.github.io/content/Blogs/Verus By Examples.md

 }
 ```

->[!info] P.S.
+>[!hint] P.S.
 >Turns out that `vstd` also provides the [`arbitrary()`](https://verus-lang.github.io/verus/verusdoc/vstd/pervasive/fn.arbitrary.html) function, which produces an uninterpreted value of any type.

 # `ghost` and `tracked`

 The concept of [function modes](https://verus-lang.github.io/verus/guide/modes.html) (i.e., `spec`, `proof`, and `exec`) in Verus is rather straightforward to understand.
 Basically, `spec` and `proof` are for "ghost" code that gets erased during compilation, and `exec` is for your normal executable Rust code.
 Further, the distinction between `spec` and `proof` is clear if you realize Verus proofs are just instructions to an underlying SMT solver - both modes represent pure mathematical functions, while only the `proof` mode is allowed to have "side effects" on the SMT solver states, like introducing an axiom by calling a lemma.

-This is not the case for [variable modes](https://verus-lang.github.io/verus/guide/reference-var-modes.html#cheat-sheet) (i.e., `ghost` and `tracked`; also, the `Ghost` and `Tracked` types), which are mentioned [here](https://verus-lang.github.io/verus/guide/syntax.html), [here](https://verus-lang.github.io/verus/state_machines/intro.html), and [here](https://www.andrew.cmu.edu/user/bparno/papers/hance_thesis.pdf), but are never given an upfront and complete explanation (the book has referred to `tracked` as "an advanced feature"; indeed, that last link I provided is a Ph.D. thesis!).
+Things are not quite so clear for [variable modes](https://verus-lang.github.io/verus/guide/reference-var-modes.html#cheat-sheet) (i.e., `ghost` and `tracked`; also, the `Ghost` and `Tracked` types), which are mentioned [here](https://verus-lang.github.io/verus/guide/syntax.html), [here](https://verus-lang.github.io/verus/state_machines/intro.html), and [here](https://www.andrew.cmu.edu/user/bparno/papers/hance_thesis.pdf), but are never given an upfront and complete explanation (the book has referred to `tracked` as "an advanced feature"; indeed, that last link I provided is a Ph.D. thesis!).
 Worse is the fact that the naming of the `ghost` mode also collides with the more familiar term "ghost" code - yet they mean different things!

 Here is my best attempt at a full description of these concepts: